AmyangXYZ/MMD-MPL/README.md

 # MPL - MMD Pose Language

-MPL is a rule-based Domain-Specific Language for controlling MMD bones and creating animations using natural language commands.
+MPL is a domain-specific language that makes 3D pose and animation accessible through code-like syntax and natural language style.
+It also enables LLMs to understand and generate animations by providing structured, semantic commands instead of complex quaternion calculations.

 ![](./screenshots/1.png)